Amazon Joins Walmart to Offer Delivery Into Your Home, Why?

 When one looks at both of these new service offerings, there is no comparison.
 Amazon Key is hands down the more capable and versatile service that integrates into the Amazon ecosystem.

-Also, Amazon is going beyond delivery, and there is no indication at the moment that Walmart can to do the same.
+Furthermore, Amazon is going beyond delivery, and there is no indication currently that Walmart can to do the same.

 The August Smart Lock offering may provide those other functions that Amazon includes in Amazon Key, but now you are talking about less integration of the entire service.